QuentinRa/blog.quentinra.dev/proj/uml/flow/index.md

 The transitions are the arrows linking a state to another.
 You may add on the arrow

-* a trigger name (like what triggered us moving from one state to another)
+* a trigger name (like what will move us from our state to another)

 ![](images/trans1.png)